 Grant Writing and Storytelling

-A well-regarded grant professional I know in Texas once remarked when we discussed this quandary,
+A well-regarded grant maker in Texas once remarked when we discussed this quandary:

-One of the earliest articles on Carolyn’s Nonprofit Blog, “Grant Writing: A Reality Check,” is also one of my most read.
-I note therein that I heartily endorse securing formal grant writing training (as I have done), but my mantra in the article is that one must follow instructions (and each potential funder is different).
-But at the same time, be flexible in your thinking.
+One of the earliest articles on Carolyn’s Nonprofit Blog, “Grant Writing: A Reality Check,” is one of my most read.
+I note therein that I heartily endorse securing formal grant writing training (as I have done), but my mantra is also that one must follow instructions and that each potential funder is unique and has unique requests for information.

 This is not generally the case with government grant writing, but it certainly is when it comes to writing grants for private sector foundations, corporations and for individuals.
 Listen and respond as requested, rather than simply following the preset format you may have learned during a grant writing seminar.
-After all, you are approaching a unique donor for support.
-You must respect their inquiries and the way in which they prefer to receive information.
+You should respect their inquiries and the way in which they prefer to receive information.

-Professional grant training does provide good, solid advice and general guidance, and I recommend many of them!
-But once you encounter a donor, things may change and you need to be mentally prepared.
-As a grant writer myself, I am observing that grant proposals are becoming shorter these days.
-That means there is less “space” to tell a story, and hence you must focus on the facts at hand and why you need financial support.
+Professional grant training by reputable providers does provide good general guidance in this regard.
+But once you encounter a prospective donor, each of whom is unique, you need to be mentally prepared.
+As a grant writer myself, I observe that grant proposals are becoming shorter these days.
+That means there is less “space” to tell a story, and hence you must focus on the facts and why you need financial support.
 While you should aim to be compelling, err on the side of brevity unless you are specifically given the opportunity to elaborate.

 You might enjoy reading Kathryn Pauley of Nonprofit Hub, “Finding Your Perfect Love: Grant Writing Tips for Nonprofits” (n.d.).
 I also enjoyed a somewhat unusual resource, an article by Catherine Clifford for Entrepreneur, “8 Writing Strategies for People Who Say They Can’t Write” (2014).